Skip to content

 Fully managed — nothing to run, credit-based pricing, quick to start.

 If your priority is the widest possible integration list or native Teams support, Viktor deserves a look.
-Yasmine is Slack-first and runs on the Claude model family — deliberately.
+Yasmine is Slack-first and supports included models plus selected connected model accounts.

 Where Yasmine is different